jingfei/Compiler-in-C/README.md

-#Compiler hw2 (by E84016184 jingfei)
+#Compiler hw3 (by E84016184 jingfei)

 ##main file

-* hw2.cpp: use Compiler class to finish
+* hw3.cpp: all class's to finish inherit from Compiler.h, except for Symtable, it depends on tree.txt

 ##class files